-I have used the DayOne journal app really since Day One in iphone 3 (then 4,5 and Mac, ipad) and bought all the perpetual versions at that time, for iphone, ipad and Mac.
+I have used the DayOne journal app since Day One on the iPhone 3 (then 4,5 and Mac, ipad) and bought all the perpetual versions at that time, for iphone, ipad and Mac.
 Then came Day One version 2, and DayOne became “classic” and later on “retired” it.
 Again, I bought the iPhone and Mac version, at that time it was still the “perpetual version”, that can be bought off.

-Then it starts a “subscription model”, makes my existing version become “Day One Plus”, keep the dayone version 2 feature where 10 notebook and can sync.
+Then it starts a “subscription model”, makes my existing version become “Day One Plus”, keeps the dayone version 2 feature where 10 notebooks can sync.
 At that time they started the Android version.
-Just like everyone expected, the Apple empire started to fall after Steve Jobs passed away, no more innovation and so do I just like everyone, migrated over to Android smartphone, from Sony z3 and then Samsung S9+ .
+Just like everyone expected, the Apple empire started to fall after Steve Jobs passed away, no more innovation and so do I just like everyone, migrated over to Android smartphones, from Sony z3 and then Samsung S9+ .
 At that time, Android versions of DayOne do not have perpetual anymore, if you want to use it, and for sync, you have to pay for “subscription model”, that is, continue to pay for it.

-Since I have had years of dayone diary data write since really Day One, and without sync, it is pointless to use it in the first place, so I end up from being “perpetual customer” bought it before and commit to the continuous subscription plan.
+Since I have had years of dayone diary data written since Day One, and without sync, it is pointless to use it in the first place, so I end up from being a “perpetual customer” who bought it before and commit to the continuous subscription plan.
 I write this not to say I am loyal to it, it’s just a logic I think most of the users will do.

 I have bought JourneyApp (perpetual license) for Android and Mac, Evernote (ended the subscription a few months back since Atlas feature is no more offered) and OneNote.
 I would like to say that with those real user experiences, DayOne version 1 is indeed classic, the best so far – elegant and minimalist.
 DayOne version 2 support for multiple notebooks and multiple pictures in one post, is improving.
 No mind to pay for the subscription for it as well.
 But when this version 3 and force all customers move to DayOne version 3, and end the DayOne version 2, the new format becomes the problem.
 All the write up generated from the DayOne version 3 (from my Mac) if sync over to Android, it can not be edited.
 The reason being it is an old version, and can not edit new version content.
 As being paid subscriber had make support inquiry twice, the standard response basically give me the feeling of “you are nobody (and we are now somebody, since we are no need to work hard to improve anything and we got the continuous subscription revenue), you just wait for our future new version come to dayone android, it had no timeline”.

 Understood nowadays all developers want to transition to a subscription model due to its real challenge to build perpetual products and not get continuous revenue streaming.
 This is why developers are not really in the data sync business, to make sure they can lock you in, they only support their very own way for sync, regardless if the world got other better technology.
 This is why few sync disasters happen and users can not be sync for multiple days.
 From a business point of view, fully understood.
 But what I can not do is not have a plan for action, despite being fully aware of the issue in hand, but not acting on the issue.
-As a user, I can only say, before the ship sink, make sure migrating all the data out, as it better do it soon than later.
+As a user, I can only say, before the ship sinks, make sure to migrate all the data out, as it is better to do it sooner than later.